ONSdigital/registers-superproject/README.md

-# sbr superproject
+# registers superproject

-The purpose of this superproject is to simplify the process of working with the sbr projects.
+The purpose of this superproject is to simplify the process of working with the registers projects.
 The scripts provided take care of cloning the various git repos, running the appropriate build command against each and running the apps using Docker compose.